Wintubers/w7-on-dell-inspiron-5566/README.md

 📀 DVD (works out of box, no driver needed)

+💾 USB Drivers (Currently being tested with modded driver!)

 ### What's not working
 These will get added in the future and updates on it will be made to the website too

 🌐 Internet (no internet drivers)

-💾 USB Drivers (No USB Drivers currently work)

 💻 Touchscreen (touchscreen does not work currently)